Source code for ae.files

 pn instantiation of the :class:`CachedFile` file object the default file object loader function

-you can specify a specific file object loader with the :paramref:`~CachedFile.object_loader` parameter or by assigning
+alternatively, you can specify a specific file object loader with the :paramref:`~CachedFile.object_loader` parameter

 cf = CachedFile('integer_69/float_3.69/string_whatever/file_name.ext',